100mslive/100ms-docs/WORKING_WITH_COMPONENTS.md

 ## Code

 Code should be wrapped between triple backticks (```) and the language must be specified to enable syntax highlighting and the copy button.
 The double quotes have been added for displaying the syntax and should be excluded.
+Specific words can also be wrapped between single backticks to highlight them like `this`.

 ### Usage